exeokan/cansat_pure23/README.md

 - Plotting

-One objective of the project was to plot the numerical values of the telemetry packets such as altitude, pressure, acceleration, and so on.
+One objective of the project, which wasn't implemented, was to plot the numerical values of the telemetry packets such as altitude, pressure, acceleration, and so on.

 - Constants file